-With Thanksgiving quickly approaching, it’s time to start selecting wines to accompany your Thanksgiving dinner.
+Thanksgiving is quickly approaching, time to start selecting wines to accompany your Thanksgiving dinner.

-Every year, the same question arises: which wines pair with the variety of tastes, textures and aromas that are uniquely present Thanksgiving Day?
+Each year, the same question arises: which wines pair with a variety of tastes, textures, and aromas that are uniquely present on Thanksgiving Day?
 Do you choose one wine to carry you through appetizers to desserts – or do you opt for several wines to accent different components of the meal and cater to a variety of guests’ palates?

 The art of pairing wines with food is largely a matter of personal preference; however, some safe bets for Thanksgiving wines are Pinot Noir, Syrah and Zinfandel for red wine lovers and Sauvignon Blanc, Riesling, Gewürztraminer and Viognier for those who prefer white wines.
 With white wines, the pairing priority is finding a wine with well-balanced acidity.